Burpengary–Caboolture Road: History

 Burpengary was first settled by Europeans in the 1870s, and the first industry was mainly timber-cutting.

 In 1868 a sugar plantation was established in what is now Morayfield.

 The Caboolture area was colonised by European people in 1842 when the land around the Moreton Bay penal colony was opened up to free settlers.
 By the mid-1860s farms had been established and the local pastoralists were experimenting with sugar cane and cotton.

 This road, including a bridge over the Caboolture River, existed as Morayfield Road (also Gympie Road) in 1901.
 It was part of the Bruce Highway when it was declared in 1934, and remained so until August 1966, when the Caboolture Bypass Stage 1 was completed between Burpengary Creek and Bribie Island Road.

 Future usage

 Land several kilometres to the west of the road is the site of a new regional city to be known as Caboolture West.
 It is planned that, over the next 40 years, it will grow to accommodate 30,000 new homes with a population of 70,000.
 It is expected that this development will result in increased traffic on Morayfield Road, as well as other roads in the area.
 Southbound traffic will continue to increase until completion of Stage 3 of the Bruce Highway Western Alternative.

 Prior to the 2022 Federal election the then Coalition Government promised to commit $100 million to build a new road from the Caboolture River Road intersection to Buchanan Road, with a bridge over the railway line.
 If built, it is expected that this would take a substantial amount of northbound traffic off Morayfield Road.

+Intersecting state-controlled road

+The following state-controlled road intersects with Burpengary–Caboolture Road: